cschotte/blog/content/posts/Bing Maps Key/index.md

 ![Bing Maps Key Security Settings](security-settings.jpg)

 Your key is now protected but is still visible in your website code.
-A best practice is **never to store any keys or certificates in source code**.
 So how do I hide my Bing Maps key?

+> A best practice is **never to store any keys or certificates in source code**.

 ## Hiding

-To hide the Bing Maps key, you create a simple [API endpoint](https://github.com/Azure-Samples/AzureMapsCodeSamples/blob/vnext/Services/SampleFunctions/GetBingMapsKey.cs) that will only return the Bing Maps key if the request comes from a trusted referral URL.
+To hide the Bing Maps key, you create a simple API endpoint that will only return the Bing Maps key if the request comes from a trusted referral URL.
 The [Bing Maps Samples](https://samples.bingmapsportal.com/) site is a good example that uses this approach.

-In this example we are using an Anonymous [Azure Function](https://azure.microsoft.com/en-us/services/functions/) written in C# that returns the Bing Maps key:
+In this example we are using an Anonymous HttpTrigger [Azure Function](https://azure.microsoft.com/en-us/services/functions/) written in C# that returns the Bing Maps key:

 ```csharp
 public static class GetBingMapsKey